saryazdi/Imbalanced_Data-NPC/README.md

 # NPC: Neighbors' Progressive Competition

 This is the Matlab implementation of "NPC: Neighbors Progressive Competition Algorithm for Classification of Imbalanced Data Sets" paper by Soroush Saryazdi, Bahareh Nikpour and Hossein Nezamabadi-pour.
 This paper has been accepted in Signal Processing and Intelligent Systems (ICSPIS), International Conference of IEEE, 2017.
-For more details and the pseudo code of this method please refer to the arXiv preprint version of this paper which can be found here: [<a target="_blank" href="https://arxiv.org/abs/1711.10934">arXiv Preprint</a>]
+For more details and the pseudo code of this method please refer to the arXiv preprint version of this paper which can be found here: [<a href="https://arxiv.org/abs/1711.10934" target="_blank">arXiv Preprint</a>]

 <h2>---- Code Instructions ----</h2>